Convenience store: Product specialization

 Various types include, for example, liquor stores (off-licences-offices), mini-markets (mini-marts), general stores or party stores.
 Typically confectionery (sweets, ice cream, soft drinks), lottery tickets, newspapers and magazines are sold, although merchandise varies widely from store to store.
 Unless the outlet is a liquor store, the range of alcoholic beverages is likely to be limited (i.e. beer and wine) or non-existent.
 Most stores sell cigarettes and other tobacco products (e.g. cigarette papers, pipe tobacco, cigars and e-liquid for e-cigarettes).
 In many North American jurisdictions, tobacco products comprise the greatest portion of gross sales at convenience stores, between 25 percent and 35 percent.

 Only food-forward convenience stores invest in their foodservice options to target customers wanting breakfast, dinner, fast food, or pizza.
-The retail strategy of Wawa, Casey's, Buc-ee’s, and Sheetz is considered food-forward.
-A typical convenience store will sell varying degrees of food and grocery supplies, ranging from household products to prepackaged foods like the triangle British Rail sandwich and frozen burritos.
+The retail strategy of Wawa, Casey's, Buc-ee's, and Sheetz is considered food-forward.
+A typical convenience store will sell varying degrees of food and grocery supplies, ranging from household products to prepackaged foods like the triangular British Rail sandwich and frozen burritos.
 Many convenience shops offer ready-to-eat food, such as breakfast sandwiches and fry-ups.
 Throughout Europe, it is now common for convenience stores to sell fresh French bread.
 A process of freezing parbaked bread allows easy shipment and baking in-store.
 Some shops have a delicatessen counter, offering custom-made sandwiches and baguettes.
 Others have racks offering fresh delivered or baked doughnuts.
 Some convenience stores have a self-service microwave oven for heating purchased food.